2008 June Hong Kong rainstorm

 The June 2008 Hong Kong Rainstorm was a rainstorm in Hong Kong on 7 June 2008 that caused flooding and landslides.
 It resulted in 2 deaths and 16 injuries.
-The Hong Kong Observatory recorded 145.5mm of precipitation at its headquarters between 08:00 to 09:00, setting the highest one-hour precipitation record.
+The Hong Kong Observatory recorded 145.5mm of precipitation at its headquarters between 08:00 to 09:00, setting the 2nd highest one-hour precipitation record.
 A total of 307.1mm of precipitation was recorded during that day.

+The volcanic cloud arising from the eruption of the Chaiten volcano in Chile on May 2, 2008, at about 08:00 coordinated universal time was found by an analysis of Moderate Resolution Imaging Spectroradiometer Data (MODIS) to have impacted Hong Kong on June 6, 2008, after 35 days which is agreement with the e-folding time of sulphur dioxide.

 Precipitation

-An active trough had been affecting the South China coast since May 29th, 2008.
-Around dawn on June 7th, rainfall arrived in Hong Kong.
-The rainfall focused on Lantau Island, Kowloon and Hong Kong Island.Precipitation peaked between 08:00 and 09:00 with the Hong Kong Observatory headquarters recording 145.5mm of precipitation, an all time high.
+An active trough had been affecting the South China coast since May 29, 2008.
+Around dawn on June 7, rainfall arrived in Hong Kong.
+The rainfall focused on Lantau Island, Kowloon and Hong Kong Island.Precipitation peaked between 08:00 and 09:00 with the Hong Kong Observatory headquarters recording 145.5mm of precipitation, an all-time high.
 At Tung Chung, the total precipitation for the day surpassed 400mm and the Former Chief Executive, Donald Tsang, described it as a "once in a century" event.
 The Civil Engineering and Development Department of Hong Kong estimated it as a "once in 1100 years" occurrence.